Check That Your Implementation Satisfies the MFA Requirement

 If a supported verification method is required only when users log in from new browsers or devices, you're using Device Activation or Identity Verification instead of MFA.
 That's good, but it doesn't satisfy the MFA requirement.
 You need to turn on MFA for your Salesforce products.

-If users are never prompted for a verification method after they enter their username and password, you need to turn on MFA for your Salesforce products.
+If users are never prompted for a verification method after they enter their username and password, you also need to turn on MFA.

 Note: If your Salesforce product doesn't prompt users for a verification method because you're controlling direct logins using trusted devices with certificates or trusted networks (via VPN, Zero Trust Network Access, IP allowlists, trusted IP ranges, or login IP ranges), go to Question 4.